-The Health & Welfare Program provides critical legal services to Alameda County residents who are at risk of poor health outcomes due to poverty, unsafe living conditions, homelessness, inadequate health care coverage and other destabilizing social conditions.
+The Health & Welfare Practice provides critical legal services to Alameda County residents who are at risk of poor health outcomes due to poverty, unsafe living conditions, homelessness, inadequate health care coverage and other destabilizing social conditions.
 The program provides legal services to clients through the following three projects:

 - The HIV/AIDS Law Project addresses the varied legal needs of low-income, HIV-positive Alameda County residents, with a focus on reducing barriers to care created by lack of stable income, housing, and health care coverage.